fabiomarroni/AGRI-MET/README.md

 This repository contains scripts and R functions used for the AGRI-MET paper.

-The aim of the work is to define a detection threshold for positivity when assessing the presence of Virus in Vitis vinifera plants.
+The aim of the work is to define a detection threshold for positivity when assessing the presence of viruses in *Vitis vinifera* plants.

 The method *may* work as it is on other organisms, or it *may* need some adjustments.